tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-c-module.md

 2. Adja meg az Azure Container Registryből kimásolt **felhasználónevet** és **jelszót** a megfelelő mezőkben.
 3. Mentse el ezt a fájlt.

-### <a name="select-your-target-architecture"></a>Válassza ki a cél architektúrát
+### <a name="select-your-target-architecture"></a>Select your target architecture

-A Visual Studio Code jelenleg Linux AMD64 és Linux rendszerű ARM32v7-eszközökhöz is fejleszt C modulokat.
-Ki kell választania, hogy melyik architektúrát célozza meg az egyes megoldásokkal, mivel a tárolót az egyes architektúrák típusainál eltérően építették és futtatják.
-Az alapértelmezett érték a Linux AMD64.
+Currently, Visual Studio Code can develop C modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64.

-1. Nyissa meg a parancssort, és keressen rá **Azure IoT Edge: állítsa be az alapértelmezett cél platformot az Edge megoldáshoz**, vagy válassza a parancsikon ikont az ablak alján található oldalsó sávban.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. A parancs palettáján válassza ki a cél architektúrát a lehetőségek listájából.
-Ebben az oktatóanyagban egy Ubuntu rendszerű virtuális gépet használunk IoT Edge eszközként, így megtarthatja az alapértelmezett **amd64**-t.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="update-the-module-with-custom-code"></a>A modul módosítása egyéni kóddal

-Az alapértelmezett modul kódja üzeneteket fogad egy bemeneti várólistán, és egy kimeneti várólistán keresztül továbbítja azokat.
-Vegyünk fel néhány további kódot, hogy a modul feldolgozza az üzeneteket a peremen, mielőtt továbbítaná őket a IoT Hubba.
-Frissítse a modult úgy, hogy az minden üzenetben elemezze a hőmérsékleti adatokat, és csak akkor küldje el az üzenetet IoT Hub, ha a hőmérséklet meghaladja az adott küszöbértéket.
+The default module code receives messages on an input queue and passes them along through an output queue.
+Let's add some additional code so that the module processes the messages at the edge before forwarding them to IoT Hub.
+Update the module so that it analyzes the temperature data in each message, and only sends the message to IoT Hub if the temperature exceeds a certain threshold.

 1. Ebben a forgatókönyvben az érzékelőről származó adatok JSON formátumban szerepelnek.
 A JSON formátumú üzenetek szűréséhez importáljon egy C-hez készült JSON-kódtárat.
 Ez az oktatóanyag Parson-kódtárat használ.

-   1. Töltse le a [plébános GitHub-tárházát](https://github.com/kgabis/parson).
+   1. Download the [Parson GitHub repository](https://github.com/kgabis/parson).
 Másolja a **parson.c** és a **parson.h** fájlokat a **CModule** mappába.

    2. Nyissa meg a **modules** > **CModule** > **CMakeLists.txt** fájlt.
 A fájl tetején importálja a Parson-fájlokat **my_parson** nevű kódtárként.